-banded preconditioner matrix for use with the DASKR solver, with the Krylov linear system
+This module provides a general-purpose banded preconditioner for use with the daskr solver, with the Krylov linear system method.

 Other than the user-supplied residual routine res